LeonasAnony/Wollumetric/README.md

 # Wollumetric

-A toolkit for building and driving a **wiremap volumetric display** - a physical installation where hundreds of vertical strings are illuminated by a single projector to create true 3D images visible from multiple angles.
+A toolkit for building and driving a **volumetric display** - a physical installation where hundreds of vertical strings are illuminated by a single projector to create true 3D images.

 <!-- TODO: add hero photo/gif of the display in action -->